vaadin/platform/scripts/generator/templates/template-release-notes-prerelease.md

 Visit [vaadin.com](https://vaadin.com/) to get started.

-## New and Noteworthy Since Vaadin 18
+## New and Noteworthy Since Vaadin 19

-Here are the highlighted new and improved features in Vaadin 19.
+Here are the highlighted new and improved features in Vaadin 20.
 To see the full list of bug fixes and improvements, check Included Projects and Change Log.

-### Flow
-#### Application Theme
-The application theme is a simplified theming system that works for all Vaadin applications and can be packaged into a reusable dependency.
-[Documentation](https://vaadin.com/docs-beta/latest/theming/application-theme/)

-#### npm build compatibility for OSGi applications
-Flow developers can use npm based build and deploy their applications in production mode.

-#### Breaking Changes
-- Use data view filter and sorting only to that component (`vaadin-checkbox-flow` `vaadin-combo-box-flow` `vaadin-grid-flow` `vaadin-list-box-flow` `vaadin-radio-button-flow` `vaadin-select-flow`)
-In-memory filtering and sorting are now stored directly in component, which gives an opportunity to change it through the data view API for a certain component separately from other components bound to the same data provider.

-### Fusion

-####  Offline start and navigation
-The @PWA annotation became more powerful in Vaadin 19.
-It enables starting the app and navigating between client-side routes offline, much easier customizations to the Service Worker, and an update to the loading indicator / reconnect dialog to add a clear indication to the users when the app is offline.
-[Documentation](https://vaadin.com/docs-beta/latest/flow/pwa/pwa-offline/#offline-typescript-views)

-### Collaboration Engine

-The Collaboration Engine ([Documentation](https://vaadin.com/docs-beta/latest/ce/overview/)) is included in Vaadin platform for the first time.
-It enables end-users to see who else is present in the same view, and edit forms together in real-time.

-### Components

-#### Changes in 20 of 35 components

- - TypeScript type definitions for component events Typed events in all Vaadin components allow using code-completion in IDEs and build time TS compiler checks when creating event listeners for Vaadin components

-#### Changes in `vaadin-grid-pro-flow`

- - [⧉](https://github.com/vaadin/vaadin-flow-components/commit/cda6c84) Add EditOnClick feature. **PR:**[480](https://github.com/vaadin/vaadin-flow-components/pull/480). **Ticket:**[73](https://github.com/vaadin/vaadin-grid-pro/issues/73)
-  _Add API to enable edit mode to Grid Pro with a single click on the cell._

 {{changesSincePrevious}}